DJBarnes/django-adminlte2-pdq/docs/source/configuration/home.rst

 -------------------------

 Set the small Logo text for your site.
-This will be shown in the top left of the top bar, when the side bar is collapsed.
+This will be shown in the top left of the top bar, when the sidebar is collapsed.

 .. note::

-    If you would like to include html in your text, you will need to import and use ``mark_safe`` from ``django.utils.safestring``.
-Otherwise, your html will be escaped.
+    If you would like to include HTML in your text, you will need to import and use ``mark_safe`` from ``django.utils.safestring``.
+Otherwise, your HTML will be escaped.

 :Type: ``string``
 :Default: ``ALTE``